 However, this year I did not have a short "go to" answer when asked how my summer went.
 Between my internship, my job, physical therapy, and vacations, I had a lot to talk about.

 One specific reporter I went out with more than the others.
 She became a mentor to me and helped me shoot my own stand-ups and footage to develop my own news packages.
-I learned a lot at this internship which has now carried over and helped me at my new internship.
+I learned a lot which has now carried over and helped me at my new internship.

 My next task for the summer was to find a job because… well, broke college student obviously.
 After applying to a few restaurants in my town, I received a job as a server at Olive Garden.
-So for the rest of summer I smelled consistently of Olive Garden and their bread sticks (which were very hard to resist eating every day).
-However, I can't complain because it was good hours and not bad money.
+So for the rest of summer I smelled consistently of Olive Garden and their breadsticks (which were very hard to resist eating every day).

 In addition to my internship and my job I still had to go to physical therapy for my knee.
 I had my second ACL repair surgery in one year about 6 months ago.
 So all summer I had to work on gaining mobility back and strengthening it.